Direct Appointment Program

 Military Personnel (Code 61) 1322 Patterson Ave., Suite 3000

-4. If you are over 42 years of age, an age waiver will be required.
+If you are over 42 years of age, and unable to complete 20 years of commissioned service by your 62nd birthday, a waiver may be authorized.
 You must submit a letter requesting an age waiver with your application package (upload via the online application website as an addendum).

 Age Waiver Template